hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

 When LDAP is configured, attribute retrieval works as follows:

--  A client SDK sends a request for a batch of tcerts **with one or more attributes** to the Fabric CA server.
+-  A client SDK sends an enrollment request **with one or more attributes** to the Fabric CA server.
--  The Fabric CA server receives the tcert request and does as follows:
+-  The Fabric CA server receives the enrollment request and does as follows:

-   -  extracts the enrollment ID from the token in the authorization header (after validating the token);
-   -  does an LDAP search/query to the LDAP server, requesting all of the attribute names received in the tcert request;
+   -  does an LDAP search/query to the LDAP server, requesting all of the attribute names received in the enrollment request;
-   -  the attribute values are placed in the tcert as normal.
+   -  the attribute values are placed in the enrollment certificate as normal.

 Setting up a cluster
 ~~~~~~~~~~~~~~~~~~~~